Backend Wiring

 async function disconnect() {

-if(process.env.NODE_ENV === 'production') {
+if (connection.isConnected && process.env.NODE_ENV === 'production') {

 await mongoose.disconnect();

-connection.isConnected = false;
+connection.isConnected = 0;

 }